onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 If I get eliminated that means I’m already winning - I win either way I submit to truth

-When I look at something as colossally false as Islam it makes my blood boil

 It’s about time to make story great again